winsonchow/winsonchow/README.md

 ## About Me

-- 🎓 Final Year Computer Science Student
+- 🎓 Computer Science Graduate
 - 🤖 AI and ML Enthusiast
 - 🌟 Passionate about solving real-world problems with technology
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: I enjoy hitting the gym and dragon boatting in my free time

 ## What I'm Up To